-Of note, this phrase has an alternate form that uses ‘pinch’ instead of ‘grain,’ e.g., a pinch of salt.
-Literally speaking, someone might add ‘a pinch of salt’ to the food their cooking.
-However, this other version of the saying is also used figuratively, with the same meaning as the ‘grain’ version.
+Noteworthy is the fact that this phrase has an alternate form that uses the word ‘pinch’ instead of ‘grain,’ e.g., a pinch of salt.
+Literally speaking, someone might add a pinch of salt to their food while they are cooking.
+However, this other version of the saying is also used metaphorically, with the same meaning as the ‘grain’ version.
 For instance, in The Brisbane Courier newspaper, 1878:

 “For myself, well in as Wrangler undoubtedly is—perhaps the pick of the handicap—I take him with a pinch of salt, so to speak.”

-Tip: Hey, if you don’t already know, we have more phrases starting with “T” that you can look through.
-Explore the full list and you’ll find plenty of expressions to read about like this one.
+Tip: We have plenty more phrases starting with “T” that you can look through.
+Explore the full list to find numerous expressions like this one to read about.